 A NoSQL Key Value Store and Column Store form the most basic NoSQL data models.
-Their speed, simplicity and ability to distribute across multiple hosts has made them popular in the world of enterprise data – and therefore they’re a common choice for network visualization.
+Their speed, simplicity and ability to distribute across multiple hosts has made them popular in the world of enterprise data – and therefore they’re a common choice for graph visualization.

 What is a NoSQL Key Value Store?

 A NoSQL Key Value NoSQL database stores data as a set of Keys and Values, also known as an associative array, organized into rows.
 For example, a database of car insurance policies might look like this:

 |Value_ Policy_ Address||Holder_Name||Value_ Vehicle_ ID||Value_ Vehicle_ Model||Value_ Vehicle_ Year|